jackmaden/philosophybreak/src/pages/articles/what-is-consciousness/index.md

 Regardless of whether you lean towards physicalism, or a non-physicalist theory like panpsychism, the next time you look at a cucumber, take a moment to think about what's happening in your brain — and how much we all still have to learn.

-## Further reading
+## Dive deeper

-If you're interested in exploring the fascinating subject of consciousness further, [we've compiled a reading list](/reading-lists/consciousness) of the most essential, compelling, and accessible works in the field.
+If you're interested in exploring consciousness further, [we've compiled a reading list](/reading-lists/consciousness) of the most essential, compelling, and accessible works in the field.
+Hit the banner below to access it now.

 <a class="reading-list cta" href="/reading-lists/consciousness">
     <img class="title-img" src="./consciousnesslist.jpg"/>